Past Master Watches

 Masonic Symbolism of the Past Master's Jewel

 Past Master Watches: Past Master watches display the Masonic Past Master symbol.
-These watches may be worn by members who have had the honor of holding or who have previously held the position of Worshipful Master of their Lodge.
+These watches may be worn by members who previously or currently have had the honor of holding the position of Worshipful Master of their Lodge.

 Symbols on Past Master Watches

 Sun - The sun (representative of "Perfect Light"), symbolizes the light of

 Masonic knowledge which was acquired during the Past Master's former position in the East, as Master of the lodge.